 OPERATIONS BOARD, GENERAL MANAGER

-Jim Berlin serves as a board member and President for ATS.
+Jim Berlin serves as a board member and General Manager for ATS.
 Mr. Berlin has served on several Alaska Native Owned (8a) boards and has served as President for several ANC (8a)s including subsidiaries of Kake Tribal, Kootznoowoo, and Klukwan.
 These companies were focused on infrastructure, engineering, and IT services for the government.
 Mr. Berlin has a BS in both Biology and Chemical Engineering.

 Mr. Berlin was the founder of Laserlink that pioneered the Virtual ISP Service model in the late 1990s to create white label internet access for many large organizations.
 He also authored the “Internet Qwik Connect” software access suite and the “Internet Boot Camp” video that was used by tens of thousands of ISP customers in the early days of the internet to connect and jump start their subscribers.

 Mr. Berlin has been a program manager for many government related grant and commercial programs and written dozens of grant applications and a host of technical whitepapers representing innovative ideas and programs.
 He also has sold and managed IT services and programs for large service integration companies.

 Having worked in Alaska for over 20 years, Mr. Berlin is acutely aware of the challenges that rural Tribal areas face due to a lack of broadband.
 Mr. Berlin was approached by several Tribal business associates to work with the Denali Commission in the summer of 2020 to bring his expertise to bear to help as many Tribes as possible to capture the 2.5 GHz radio spectrum offered by the FCC.
 With critical outreach support from many Tribal organizations the ATS consortium now manages spectrum over 85 Tribal areas in Alaska.
 Mr. Berlin is now working with several Alaska based partners and Tribal organizations to create the ATS led Alaska Tribal Network (ATN) that will deliver statewide broadband everywhere in Alaska.